6 Ways to get from Cancun to Valladolid And How to Choose The Best One For You

 Yes!
 Valladolid is a beautiful colonial city, full of history.
 You will learn about the Mayan people who lived in the area before the arrival of the Spanish and their uprisings.

-You will get the chance to visit historic buildings, including the church and convent.
+You will get the chance to visit historic buildings, including the church and the convent.
 Plus, the town is full of great cafes and restaurants.

 From Cancun to Valladolid, you can easily set out to explore more of the Yucatan Peninsula, including Mayan ruins and cenotes.

-Whether you want to spend a few days there, or just visit on a day trip, you do not want to miss the chance to see this amazing town.
+Whether you want to spend a few days there or just visit on a day trip, you do not want to miss the chance to see this amazing town.

 Is Valladolid safe?

 Yes, Valladolid is a very safe city to visit.
-In general, the state of Yucatan is known for being safe, with very little, to no cartel activity.
+In general, the state of Yucatan is known for being safe, with very little to no cartel activity.

-As always when you travel, you should exercise caution and be aware of your surroundings.
+As always, when you travel, you should exercise caution and be aware of your surroundings.

 Do not leave your valuables unattended, as this creates an easy opportunity for someone to steal them.